 I had tried to ignore the sadness that was creeping into my heart, but I couldn't help myself and burst out in tears once I was sure everyone was out of hearing range.
 I sat there crying because I was so disappointed that I did not accomplish what I had set out to do, even though I knew my choice was the right one.
 One of the hardest parts of dealing with a disability is knowing your limits and sticking to them.
 I know that summit fever is a real thing and that people die from not stopping when they should, but it didn't make me hurt any less.
 I really hate giving up.

 After letting myself have a good cry, I pulled myself together and took out my phone.
 I noticed that up at that elevation I actually had a full signal!
 I decided to call my Dad while I waited on my groupmates to return from the top.
 I excitedly told him about everything I had already experienced in the last 24 hours.
 I missed him so much because these were the things that we normally did together.
 I told him about my decision not to

 I was sweaty, I was dirty, and I was most certainly happy

 That night after dinner, when I was back in my tent, I was so grateful for all the experiences I was living.
-I couldn’t believe how awesome the weekend was turning out to be.
-I felt accepted and part of this awesome tribe of women with immense amounts of passion.
-I didn’t feel like my disability was holding anyone back.
+I couldn't believe how awesome the weekend had turned out to be.
+I felt accepted and part of this awesome tribe of women who had immense amounts of passion for the outdoors.
+I didn't feel like my disability was holding anyone back.
 In fact, most people were extremely surprised that I could even walk or hike with the rest of them.
-I loved how there were no judgments, simply the chance to do the things that we loved with one another no matter our level of experience or abilities.
+I loved how there were no judgments, simply the chance to do the things that we loved with one another, no matter our level of experience or abilities.
 I crawled into my sleeping bag, exhausted from the day I had had.
 I was sweaty, I was dirty, and I was most certainly happy.
-I closed my eyes, hoping that I would finall get some much needed sleep.
+I closed my eyes, hoping that I would finally get some

 TO BE CONTINUED IN PART 2….